jlee55504/Local-library-project/README.md

   - ``src/accounts.js:`` Handles the account web page's functionality
   - ``src/books.js:`` Handles the book web page's functionality
   - ``src/home.js:`` Handles the home page's functionality
-  - ``imgs/:`` A folder containing all the images used for the design
+  - ``imgs/:`` A folder containing all the screenshots of the application

 ## Acknowledgments
   - This project was built for the Chegg Skill's software engineering program